 The Markov condition gives us a way of parameterizing a probabilistic model as a AO graph.
-If one is interested in calculating the effect of a new policy that changes the probability distribution of some specific set of tasks, then the Causal Markov condition needs to be assumed (Spirtes et al., 2000).
+If one is interested in calculating the effect of a new policy that changes the probability distribution of some specific set of tasks, then the Causal Markov condition needs to be assumed [6].

 If one is interested in a learning algorithm that will recover the right structure, at least asymptotically, we have to have some extra assumptions linking the probabilistic distribution of the tasks to the corresponding graphical structure.
 For the general case of learning the structure of DAGs, a sufficient condition for consistent learning is the faithfulness condition.
-This condition states that a conditional independence statement holds in the probability distribution if and only if it is entailed in the respective DAG by d-separation (Spirtes et al., 2000).
+This condition states that a conditional independence statement holds in the probability distribution if and only if it is entailed in the respective DAG by d-separation [6].